wmvanvliet/mne-rsa/doc/index.rst

 This package aims to be fast and memory efficient.
 An important design feature is that under the hood, everything operates on generators.
-The searchlight routines produce a generator of DSMs which are consumed by a generator of RSA values.
+The searchlight routines produce a generator of rdms which are consumed by a generator of RSA values.
 Parallel processing is also supported, so you can use all of your CPU cores.